 How to Make These No Bake Brownie Bites

-To make these no bake date brownie balls, you’ll need a food processor, something to scoop the balls with, and the ingredients.
+To make these brownie bites, you’ll need a food processor, something to scoop the balls with, and the ingredients.

 The process is simple:

 - Scoop into balls, roll between your hands & enjoy

-Overall, these are super simple to make, but I’m here to make this as simple as possible for you.
-So here are my best tips & tricks for success!
+Overall, these are super simple to make, but in case you're having trouble...here are my best tips & tricks for success!

 Are your date & walnut brownie bites not sticking together?

 Try adding a few extra dates, one at a time until the mixture is sticky enough to stick together.

 Can I make these ahead of time?